ListeningApp/listening-modal-llm/training_documents/rich_cache/rich.md

 If you fix upon your consciousness the fact that your desire for the possession of riches is one with the desire of the supreme power for more complete expression, your faith becomes invincible.

 Once I saw a little boy sitting at a piano, vainly trying to bring harmony out of the keys.
 I saw that he was grieved and provoked by his inability to play real music.
 I asked him the cause of his vexation, and he answered, "I can feel the music in me, but I can't make my hands go right."
-The music in him was the urge of original substance, containing all the possibilities of all life.
+The music in him was the URGE of original substance, containing all the possibilities of all life.
 All that there is of music was seeking expression through the child.

 God, the one substance, is trying to live and do and enjoy things through humanity.
 He is saying "I want hands to build wonderful structures, to play divine harmonies, to paint glorious pictures.
 I want feet to run my errands, eyes to see my beauties, tongues to tell mighty truths and to sing marvelous songs," and so on.